Skip to content

 If you have good sleeping habits but still struggle to sleep, be sure to talk to your care team.
 Natural supplements, prescription medications, and therapy tools may be able to help.

 Depression often draws people inward and causes people to isolate themselves from friends and family.
-This self-isolation can worsen depression and keep you from the support you need and deserve.
+This self-isolation can worsen Depression and keep you from the support you need and deserve.
 Even if it’s been a while since you talked to some friends, reach out.
 You may try a message like this:

 Hi!
 I hope it’s ok that I haven’t been social lately.
 I have been working on my mental health.
 How are you?
 What’s going on in your life?